-From being paralyzed by shame to coaching Serena
+What's it like coaching Serena Williams?

 "I find a way to have stress because I need it.
 I did TV during the French Open and I told the guy 'make me do things I've never done before.'"

-This summer marks his fifth as Williams' coach and so, naturally, he has become accustomed to the attention that comes with working alongside the world's most recognizable female athlete, a player who has danced in a Beyonce music video and been a tennis superstar for almost two decades,
+This summer marks his fifth as Williams' coach and so, naturally, he has become accustomed to the attention that comes with working alongside the world's most recognizable female athlete, a player who has danced in a Beyonce music video and been a tennis superstar for almost two decades.

-Once describing being afraid as a "disaster," Mouratoglou also has no fear, which was an useful trait when confronted by Williams' father, Richard, shortly after the 23-time grand slam champion had appointed the Frenchman as her coach.
+Once describing being afraid as a "disaster," Mouratoglou also has no fear, which was a useful trait when confronted by Williams' father, Richard, shortly after the 23-time grand slam champion had appointed the Frenchman as her coach.

 Never before had the American worked with someone not sanctioned by her family.
 The father, the engineer behind Serena and sister Venus' success, needed to be swayed.
 He was quickly converted and Williams' decision to broaden her horizons proved to be a masterstroke.